auth0/docs/articles/tutorials/using-auth0-to-secure-an-api.md

 ---
-description: How to use Auth0 to secure a CLI.
+description: How to use Auth0 to secure a CLI
 ---

-# Using Auth0 to secure a CLI
+# Using Auth0 to Secure a CLI

-Authentication in CLI programs is straightforward if the identity provider supports sending credentials, like database connections, SMS passwordless and AD.
-If the identity provider requires a browser redirect, then the process is slightly more complicated.

-Auth0 implements the [Proof Key for Code Exchange by OAuth Public Clients](https://tools.ietf.org/html/rfc7636).
-This flow makes it easy to add authentication to a CLI while keeping higher standards of security.
+To secure CLI programs, Auth0 requires[Proof Key for Code Exchange (PKCE) by OAuth Public Clients](https://tools.ietf.org/html/rfc7636).

 ## How it works